rucio/documentation/docs/using_the_client.md

   still valid and renew it if needed.
 ```

-If you're running a multi-VO instance of Rucio, then the VO to
-authenticate against is set in the configuration file.
-However you can
+The VO to authenticate against is set in the configuration file, if you're
-specify a different VO as a CLI argument if your credentials map to an
-account there too:
+running a *multi-VO* instance of Rucio.
+However you can specify a different VO
+as a CLI argument if your credentials map to an account there too:

 ```bash
 $ rucio whoami